Rinta-codes/BirthdayBot/README.md

 *use "help" command to get most current list of commands*

 Potentially outdated:

-*beep*
-Simple interaction to test that the Bot is up.
+*beep* - Simple interaction to test that the Bot is up

-*good bot*
-Be polite to your Bot.
+*good bot* - Be polite to your Bot

-*thank you bot*
-Say "thank you" to your Bot.
+*thank you bot* - Say "thank you" to your Bot

-*birthdayme*
-Assign "Birthday Cake" role to command caller.
+*birthdayme* - Assign "Birthday Cake" role to command caller

-*birthday*
-Assign configured birthday role to @mentioned user.
+*birthday* - Assign configured birthday role to @mentioned user
-Only the first mentioned user will be processed.

-*birthdaycheck*
-If @mentioned user has a birthday - assign configured birthday role.
+*birthdaycheck* - If @mentioned user has a birthday - assign configured birthday role
-Only the first mentioned user will be processed.

-*guilduser_discordlib*
-Get GuildUser via Discord.NET Rest client
+*guilduser_discordlib* - Get GuildUser via Discord.NET Rest client

-*birthday_discordlib*
-Assign birthday role to @mentioned user via Discord.NET Rest client
+*birthday_discordlib* - Assign birthday role to @mentioned user via Discord.NET Rest client

-*help*
-Lists available commands and their descriptions.
+*help* - Lists available commands and their descriptions.
-Ignores disabled commands.

 **Configuration**

 Create config.json file in main folder with the following content: